HTMLMin/Laravel-HTMLMin/README.md

 **Further Information**

 Feel free to check out the [API Documentation](http://grahamcampbell.github.io/Laravel-HTMLMin ) for Laravel HTMLMin.
-You may see an example of implementation in [Laravel Navigation](https://github.com/GrahamCampbell/Laravel-Navigation) or [CMS Core](https://github.com/GrahamCampbell/CMS-Core).
+You may see an example of implementation in [Laravel Navigation](https://github.com/GrahamCampbell/Laravel-Navigation) or [Bootstrap CMS](https://github.com/GrahamCampbell/Bootstrap-CMS).

 ## Updating Your Fork